valkey-io/valkey-io.github.io/content/blog/2024-07-07-aws-to-contribute-efficiency-improvements-for-ValKey-8.md

 Latency metrics improved across all percentiles, with average latency decreasing by 69.8% from 1.792 ms to 0.542 ms.

 Tested with 8 I/O threads, 3M keys DB size, 512 bytes value size, and 650 clients running sequential SET commands using AWS EC2 C7g.16xlarge instance.
+Please note that these numbers include the Prefetch change that will be described in the next blog post

 ### Performance Without Compromising Simplicity